fatred/problemofnetworkdotcom/content/posts/vault-tls-with-network-appliances/index.md

 > Its worth noting that unless you use the -c flag when you destroy a topology, this folder is persisted between clab deployments, and its content is re-used.
 When you `admin save` a config, the container writes the config here for example.

-So, looking back to the `ansible_inventory.yml` we can see all the nokia devices are added by the clab templated to a group called `nokia_srlinux`, so lets setup a `group_vars/nokia_srlinux.yaml` which has the nokia defaults for gnmi defined, and the CA set to use this ca folder.
+So, looking back to the `ansible_inventory.yml` we can see all the nokia devices are added by the clab template to a group called `nokia_srlinux`, so lets setup a `group_vars/nokia_srlinux.yaml` which has the nokia defaults for gnmi pre-defined, and the CA set to use this ca folder.

 ```
 ---